 Go and keep doing unto others as you would have them do unto you.

-Go and keep accepting gifts from others, keep learning from others, even from outsiders.
+Go and keep accepting gifts from others, even from outsiders.

 Go and keep speaking truth to power, even if it gets you into trouble.